Ignatius Singer: The Rival Philosophies... (1919)

-Singer's 1917 booklet The Theocracy of Jesus was reviewed with apparent approval in The Humanist, which gave the work's message as follows: "As a theology Christianity stands self-condemned.
+Singer's 1917 booklet The Theocracy of Jesus was reviewed with apparent approval in the magazine The Humanist, which gave the work's message as follows: "As a theology Christianity stands self-condemned.
 As an ethical inspiration it has never been given a fair chance of success.
 Jesus was not a theologian, but a plain moral teacher,..."

 In 1919 Singer expanded on this theme in his final major work, The Rival Philosophies of Jesus and of Paul.
 Here, he argued that the original message of Jesus had been distorted by Saint Paul and the Gospel writers.
 The book was received unfavourably by Jewish and Christian commentators.
-They pointed out that "Mr. Singer is not a professed theologian" and claimed that he was "totally ignorant of the subjects which he undertakes to treat", appearing to draw neither on "Judaism and Jewish literature" nor on "the literature of modern evangelical thinkers".
+They emphasized that "Mr. Singer is not a professed theologian" and claimed that he was "totally ignorant of the subjects which he undertakes to treat", seeming to draw neither on "Judaism and Jewish literature" nor on "the literature of modern evangelical thinkers".
 One reviewer found the book "keen and suggestive, but dogmatic in spirit and crude in scholarship", while for another it was "hard to take some authors seriously.
 Mr. Singer is one of them.
 He puts before us, as new discoveries, theories that are hoary with old age..."
-The New Statesman took a different view, saying "We must be grateful to the author for his, at times, brilliant insistence on the truth that only by accepting the principles of Jesus can humanity work out its early destiny and establish a just and stable civilisation".
+The New Statesman had a different view, saying "We must be grateful to the author for his, at times, brilliant insistence on the truth that only by accepting the principles of Jesus can humanity work out its early destiny and establish a just and stable civilisation".